lf-lang/playground-lingua-franca/C/src/modal_models/FurutaPendulum/README.md

 The script is not compatible to Windows systems.

 The script automatically opens the resulting plot.
-By default it uses the 'open' command (MacOS).
+By default it uses the 'open' command on MacOS and 'xdg-open' on Linux.
-You may need to change the last argument passed to the build script to the name of a PDF viewer installed on your system (e.g. 'xdg-open' on Linux).
+If this command is not available on your system you have to adjust the script ('openPDF' variable).

 ## Summary of the Examples